cristopherb19/osticket-prereqs/README.md

 <p>

-- Refer to Step 12
+- Refer to Step 13 (Stop and Start the server)

 </p>
 <br />